Short-Term Job Adventures Utah

 Adventure Therapy Field Guides

 The Aspiro Group has pioneered three dynamic and powerful wilderness adventure therapy programs (Aspiro, Vantage Point and Kairos) for adolescents and young adults.
 Field Guides will lead and safely teach groups of students in activities that include rock climbing & rappelling, biking, backpacking, canyoneering and downhill skiing.
+Each skill taught can be compared to real life skills that will help students succeed.
 Personal growth experienced in such an intense, challenging environment are on-the-job rewards that Aspiro Guides appreciate.
 The largest number of Guide job openings is during the summer season beginning in May.
 A Guide Tryout Weekend is typically held in late March or early April for prospective applicants.
+As the busy summer season winds down, Aspiro begins looking towards creating a team of Guides that are invested in working consistently through the following fall, winter, spring and summer.
+This is a 12-month commitment.

 63 East 11400 South #186